 Click the Audience section on the left bar, and you’ll see the characteristics on which you can segment your list.

 Google Analytics provides information on the browsing history of your site.
-Use it to segment the list and attract potential customers.
-Knowing what page, item, or service is more viewed will help you create a targeted email that will improve the response rate and conversions.
+Use this information to segment the list and attract potential customers.
+Knowing what pages, items, or services are popular will help you create a targeted email that to improve the response rate and conversions.

 CRM, CMS systems